aldrin-labs/ramm-sui/README.md

 At present, there are 2 Sui Move packages:
 * `ramm-sui` contains an implementation for the RAMM, which is ongoing work.
-* `ramm-misc` has a simple demo that fetches pricing information from [Switchboard](https://beta.app.switchboard.xyz/sui/testnet) Sui oracles
+* `ramm-misc` has a faucet with tokens useful for testnet development/testing
-  - it also has fictional tokens to be used later when testing the RAMM
+  - it also has a simple demo that showcases price information querying from [Switchboard](https://beta.app.switchboard.xyz/sui/testnet) aggregators

 ## Table of contents
 1. [RAMM in Sui Move](#ramm-sui-ramm-in-sui-move)